-Frequency, >Freq Multiplier
+Frequency or Top>Frequency, >Freq Multiplier

 Sets a frequency offset multiplier.

 When this function is on, the actual output frequency is multiplied by a frequency offset multiplier and the result is displayed.
 Above the result, the actual output frequency is displayed.